sachinsonii/DCC-AV_Simulation/README.md

 - **Block Diagram**: Explains the decentralized consensus and control system used in the simulation.
   ![Conference Presentation Block Diagram](diagram.png)

-- **Simulation Demo Video**: Demonstrates the working of the simulation.
+- **Simulation Screenshot**: Demonstrates the working of the simulation.
   ![Simulation Screenshot](simu.JPG)

 - **Conference Presentation (PPT)**: The presentation slides from the conference.